 Welcome to WordPress.
 This is your first post.
 Edit or delete it, then start writing!

 Meghan Buckner is a children’s choral director and voice teacher at Mountain View Music.
 She has benefitted from years of private vocal study, working privately with 12 different vocal professionals before graduating high school in Rochester, Minnesota.
 She attended Christendom College, where she double-majored in Philosophy and Literature.
 During this time, she continued to study voice independently at Shenandoah Conservatory in Winchester, and competed in state and regional level competitions.
 After graduation, Meghan continued to foster her love of singing by participating in local community choirs, teaching voice lessons, and has directed several musicals.
-In 2020, she founded the Shenandoah Valley Homeschool Choirs, which has since become a program of Mountain View Music Association.
+In 2020, she founded the Shenandoah Valley Homeschool Choirs, which has since become a program of Mountain View Music Association, and in 2023 she received her accreditation with the National Association of Teachers of Singing (NATS).
 Meghan is taking students age 12 and above.
 No private music experience is required.

 Madeline Southall holds an undergraduate degree in Cello Performance from Liberty University.
 She has studied under both David Feldman of the Roanoke Symphony and Neil Cary of the Richmond Symphony and has sat as principal cellist for the Lynchburg Symphony Orchestra, Liberty University Symphony Orchestra, and Randolph College Chamber Orchestra.
 She is currently studying under renowned cellist and performer, Julian Schwarz, as she pursues her master’s degree in Cello Performance from Shenandoah Conservatory in Winchester, Virginia.